 In a scorching rebuke, Morristown officials on Tuesday accused a would-be developer of bullying, intimidation, ineptness and greed.

-“Said simply, the Town will not be bullied or otherwise threatened into granting a tax abatement, at the expense of taxpayers, simply so your client may artificially inflate the sales price of its property,” town Special Counsel John Inglesino said in a letter read aloud at the town council’s redevelopment meeting.
+“Said simply, the Town will not be bullied or otherwise threatened into granting a tax abatement, at the expense of taxpayers, simply so your client may artificially inflate the sales price of its property,” town Redevelopment Attorney John Inglesino said in a letter read aloud at the town council’s redevelopment meeting.

 His sharply worded four-page missive responded to remarks to the council last week by attorneys Philip Rosenbach and Linda Cahn, who threatened a federal lawsuit because the town allegedly ignored a 2015 agreement with their client, Paul Marshall, to approve his apartment project as part of a massive Speedwell Avenue redevelopment.

 Those lawyers accused the town of whittling down Marshall’s project from 150 units to zero.
 They gave the council four months to approve an 83-unit complex with 8,000-square-feet of retail space, with its partner, Claremont Development.